 Viterbo in the second half of the XIIIth century is perhaps the most important town in the Papal State.
 Viterbo, a town protected by imposing walls, was where the Popes spent long periods of time and where they often were elected.
-Cardinal Albornoz built here another Rocca, which we can now see after Renaissance restorations and embellishments as the loggia clearly shows and the coat of arms of Pope Paul III confirms.
+Cardinal Albornoz built here another fortress, which we can now see after Renaissance restorations and embellishments as the loggia clearly shows and the coat of arms of Pope Paul III confirms.

 A bastion and the keep

 This fortress of Civita Castellana was also known as "The Bastille of the Popes" as Italian patriots were imprisoned here in the XIXth century.
 On the Tiber Valley, immediately north of Monte Soratte this fortress was built by Pope Alexander VI and completed by Julius II who entrusted Antonio da Sangallo (the Elder) with the erection of the octagonal keep.
 It's a masterpiece of military architecture, still very well preserved.

 The main bastion